| The sections to be presented will

 as bulimia or anorexia or a mood disturbance such as

+depression.
 Biologic theories of etiology associate

 rumination with gastroesophageal reflux, hiatal hernia